|Guide||♦||27 Triplogs||0 Topics|

 The Blue Mesa area of Petrified Forest National Park is a very beautiful and scenic part of the park.
-It takes a hike through some very cool examples of badlands, and offers great views of the Blue Palette of the Painted Desert.
-You can also see alot of Petrified Wood on this hike and in the Blue Mesa area.
+It takes a hike through some very cool examples of badlands and offers excellent views of the Blue Palette of the Painted Desert.
+You can also see a lot of Petrified Wood on this hike and in the Blue Mesa area.

-The Blue Mesa trail is a relatively short 1 mile loop, however many people consider this to be "moderately strenuous" and the hardest trail in the park.
-However coming from the viewpoint of a serious hiker, Blue Mesa is nothing to sweat about.
+The Blue Mesa trail is a relatively short 1-mile loop.
+People consider this to be "moderately strenuous" and the most arduous trail in the park.
+However, coming from the viewpoint of a serious hiker, Blue Mesa is nothing to sweat.

-Starting from the parking area there is a shade house on the left with signs about the trail, and information about the park.
-You have good views of the Painted Desert, and from here you can probably see people on the trail below you.
-You will be descending off the Mesa and into the badlands below.
+Start your challenging hike from the parking area.
+A shade house on the left has signage about the trail and information about the park.
+You have good views of the Painted Desert, and from here, you can probably see people on the trail below you.
+The trail descends off the Mesa and into the badlands below.

-Still on the mesa top, you will pass through excellent examples of conglomerate rock.
-Conglomerate is so named because it is made up of lots of other different types of rocks (just like a conglomerate of the business world is made of several different smaller businesses).
-This rock is cool, because you can see the smaller rocks and pebbles that make up the whole thing.
-You begin the descent, and get some good views of cracks that are forming in the badlands formed by running water after and during a rain.
+Still, on the mesa top, you will pass through excellent examples of conglomerate rock.
+A conglomerate is so named because it comprises many other types of rocks (just like a conglomerate of the business world is made of several different smaller businesses).
+This rock is cool because you can see the smaller rocks and pebbles that make up the whole thing.
+You begin the descent and get some good views of cracks forming in the badlands created by running water after and during rain.
 You will also see a good example of a chimney just off the trail to the right.
 A chimney is a large hole that you don't want to fall in that forms in many of the badlands hills.
-If you fall in one when you are by yourself you will have some trouble getting out.
+If you fall in one when you are by yourself, you will have some trouble getting out.